SUPLA/supla-device/extras/examples/linux/README.md

 channel above.
 More details about parsing JSON can be found in JSON parser section of this document.

-Type of a parser is selected with a `type` parameter.
+Type of parser is selected with a `type` parameter.
 You can provide a name for your parser with `name` parameter (named parsers can be reused for different channels).
-Additionally parsers allow to configure `refresh_time_ms` parameter which provides period of time in ms, how often parser will try to refresh data from source.
+Additionally, parsers allow to configure `refresh_time_ms` parameter which provides period of time in ms, how often parser will try to refresh data from source.
 Please keep in mind that it doesn't override refresh times which are used in channel itself.
-I.e. thermometers are refreshed every 10 s, while binary senosors are refereshed every 100 ms. Default refresh time for parser is set to 5 s, so in that case thermomenter value will update every 10 s, and binary sensor every 5 s.
+I.e. thermometers are refreshed every 10 s, while binary sensors are refreshed every 100 ms. Default refresh time for parser is set to 5 s, so in that case thermometer value will update every 10 s, and binary sensor every 5 s.
 If you'll set `refresh_time_ms` to `200`, then thermometer value will still refresh every 10 s, but binary sensor value will update every 200 ms.